 Register a death

-All deaths should be registered within 5 days, unless a coroner is investigating the circumstances of the death.
+All deaths should be registered within 5 days, starting from when we receive the necessary paperwork from the medical examiner, unless a coroner is investigating the circumstances of the death.

 If you are unable to book within 5 days, just make an appointment as soon as possible.
 If you cannot find one in your immediate area, we suggest looking at other locations across Kent that may have more availability.

-Please only book an appointment if the doctor or hospital have made you aware that the paperwork has been sent to us.
+Only book an appointment if the medical examiner has made you aware that the paperwork has been sent to us.

 To book an appointment to register a death at a library or gateway, you must be either: